webpack/webpack/README.md

  //  "bundle-invalid"   () fired when the bundle gets invalid
  //         [bundle-invalid is only fired in watch mode]
  //  "start-writing"    (hash) fired when webpack starts writing
+ //  "watch-end"        () watch ended because of loader change
- //  -- events for dependencies --
+ //  -- events for modules --
- //  "module"           (module, filename) before a module is loaded
+ //  "module"           (module, filename) after a module is loaded
- //  "context"          (module, dirname) before a context is loaded
+ //  "context-enum"     (module, dirname) before a context is enumerated
- //  "dependency"       (filename) before a dependency is loaded
- //  "static-dependency"(filename) after a dependency is flagged as not recompile-able
+ //  "context"          (module, dirname) after a context is loaded
- //  "loader"           (filename) before a loader is required
  //  -- events for progress --
  //  "task"             (name?) start of a task
  //  "task-end"         (name?) end of a task